Medically reviewed by Drugs.com. Last updated on Aug 21, 2020.

 Your doctor might recommend tests to evaluate autonomic functions, including:

 - Autonomic function tests.
 These tests measure how your heart rate and blood pressure respond during exercises such as deep breathing and forcefully exhaling (Valsalva maneuver).

 Tilt-table test.
 This test monitors the response of blood pressure and heart rate to changes in posture and position, simulating what occurs when you stand up after lying down.
 You lie flat on a table, which is then tilted to raise the upper part of your body.
 Normally, your body narrows blood vessels and increases heart rate to compensate for the drop in blood pressure.
 This response may be slowed or abnormal if you have autonomic neuropathy.

 A simpler test for this response involves standing for a minute, then squatting for a minute and then standing again while blood pressure and heart rate are monitored.

 - Gastrointestinal tests.
 Gastric-emptying tests are the most common tests to check for digestive abnormalities such as slow digestion and delayed emptying of the stomach (gastroparesis).
 These tests are usually done by a doctor who specializes in digestive disorders (gastroenterologist).

 - Thermoregulatory sweat test.
-During this test, you're coated with a powder that changes color when you sweat.
-While lying in a chamber with slowly increasing temperature, digital photos document the results as you begin to sweat.
-Your sweat pattern may help confirm a diagnosis of autonomic neuropathy or suggest other causes for decreased or increased sweating.
+You're coated with a powder that changes color when you sweat.
+While you lie in a chamber with a slowly increasing temperature, digital photos document the results as you begin to sweat.
+Your sweat pattern might help confirm a diagnosis of autonomic neuropathy or suggest other causes for decreased or increased sweating.

 - Urinalysis and bladder function (urodynamic) tests.
-If you have bladder or urinary symptoms, a series of urine tests can evaluate bladder function.
+If you have bladder or urinary signs and symptoms, a series of urine and bladder tests can evaluate bladder function.

 Treatment of autonomic neuropathy includes: